GDQuest/website/content/tutorial/godot/2D/anchor-camera/index.md

 class_name AnchorCamera2D
 extends Camera2D

-# Radius in wich decrease the movement speed of the camera.
+# Distance to the target in pixels below which the camera slows down.
 const SLOW_RADIUS := 300.0

-# Maximum speed of the camera's movement.
+# Maximum speed in pixels per second.
 export var max_speed := 2000.0

-# Current velocity to move the camera.
 var _velocity = Vector2.ZERO
-# The camera's center.
+# Global position of an anchor area.
+If it's equal to `Vector2.ZERO`,
+# the camera doesn't have an anchor point and follows its owner.
 var _anchor_position := Vector2.ZERO
-# The camera's target zoom.
 var _target_zoom := 1.0

 func _ready() -> void:
-	# The movement of the camera should be indenpent of its parent.
+	# Setting a node as top-level makes it move independently of its parent.
 	set_as_toplevel(true)

+# Every frame, we update the camera's zoom level and position.
 func _physics_process(delta: float) -> void:
 	update_zoom()

-	# Camera's anchor point: the player position or the anchor if we are inside of one.
+	# The camera's target position can either be `_anchor_position` if the value isn't
+	# `Vector2.ZERO` or the owner's position.
+The owner is the root node of the scene in which we
+	# instanced and saved the camera.
+In our demo, it's the Player.
 	var target_position: Vector2 = (
 		owner.global_position
 		if _anchor_position.is_equal_approx(Vector2.ZERO)
 		else _anchor_position
 	)

 	arrive_to(target_position)

 # Entering in an `Anchor2D` we receive the anchor object and change our `_anchor_position` and
 # `_target_zoom`
 func _on_AnchorDetector2D_anchor_detected(anchor: Anchor2D) -> void:
 	_anchor_position = anchor.global_position